 This course costs £485.
 Payment can be made with PayPal (you do not need to be a member).
 You can pay direct to our bank, our banking details will be shown at the checkout, they will also be emailed to you if you choose this option.
 You can also pay by cheque, again details are shown at the checkout and emailed to you.

-The next available workshop date for this course will be 5th and 6th October 2019 at the Chartridge Lodge, Chartridge Lane, Buckinghamshire, HP5 2TU
+The next available workshop date for this course will be Saturday 17th & Sunday 18th October 2020 at the Chartridge Lodge, Chartridge Lane, Buckinghamshire, HP5 2TU

 Your tutor for this course is Ross McCarthy.